Costin Chioreanu & Sofia Sarri – Afterlife Romance

 Folk music has always been a significant part of her music and with all the current rage about Scandinavia and all the endless lines of TV shows that have popularized those ancient Scandinavian legends and cultural ancestries, it just seemed as too easy and too calculated step for someone like Myrkur to release an album like Folkesange.

 But then you play the record again.
 And again.
-And few more times after that.
+And a few more times after that.
 And guess what, it’s still a very classic Scandinavian folk music, but what does happen after repeated spins of Folkesange is that the dynamics and countless well-incorporated details and nuances step into the character.
-All of a sudden Myrkur’s massive emotional involvement into this project as well as her skill begin to shine through.
+All of a sudden, Myrkur’s massive emotional involvement into this project as well as her skill begin to shine through.

-One of the magical aspects about the previous release was unorthodox, yet synergic mixture of genres, sounds and just about anything imaginable.
+One of the magical aspects about the previous release was the unorthodox, yet synergic mixture of genres, sounds and just about anything imaginable.
 The focus of the new album is on the core of songwriting and the ambiance of the songs.
 Comparing to Myrkur’s previous work, this is a simple album, but each song is filled with numerous details that not only make the songs more interesting but build on the base set by the songwriting to essentially lift the very mood and the atmosphere of the songs.

 Looking at songwriting, common for all the songs is that they embody anything you connect with folk, but their mood is diverse and so is the instrumentation, no matter how laid back it might be.